-This is The Beech House Dental Team now, outside our beautiful building.
-The Practice has grown over the years we have 5 Dentists, 2 Hygienists, 7 Dental Nurses and 4 Receptionists.
+This is The Beech House Dental Team from circa 2018, outside our beautiful building.
+The Practice has grown over the years, it’s core is still family centred dentistry but alongside this we also now provide a Referral service for other dentists.
+We have 6 Dentists, 3 Hygienists, 10 Dental Nurses and 2 Receptionists.
 M & M Laboratory are located at the side of our building has 3 Technicians who make all our lovely denture work.

 Check out our common problems and emergency guide